Lovre3021/TooDooApp/README.md

 ## Notes

 * This is my first time using React and Express.
-* The App design is not finalized and is currently considered a placeholder.
+* The page design is not finalized and is currently considered a placeholder as I didn't prioritize that aspect of the app.
 * I haven't separeted controllers and services since this is a simple app and I don't intend to write tests.
 * The Status field is currently used to see at a glance what Todo lists you have completed, they do not mark the available Todo items as completed.
 That feature is not implemented at this current time.
-* Currently the page has a basic css design as I didn't prioritize that aspect of the app.